What is the Peer Mentor Program?

 Peer Mentor Role and Responsibilities:

 Peer Mentors may participate in Children's Specialized Hospital, New Brunswick, inpatient support group and/or teen communication group, having the responsibility of both assisting staff and leading groups.
 Peer Mentors may also participate in monthly networking groups with inpatients, individuals from the community, and other Peer Mentors.
-Peer Mentors may provide supervised one-on-one mentoring and participate in online chat groups with peers.
+Peer Mentors may provide supervised one-on-one mentoring.